 Baxter’s Road is known island-wide for its selection of food stalls and bars lining the street, all offering a variety of food at reasonable prices.

 Here, you can pick up a good-sized vegetarian plate for close to $10.
 If fish is more your thing, you’ll get a decent portion of fresh local fish and chips for about $15.
-If you long for a bit more, for $25, you can get 2 side dishes (usually macaroni salad and coleslaw), chips, steak fish, macaroni pie, and salad.
+If you long for a bit more, for $25, you can get two side dishes (usually macaroni salad and coleslaw), chips, steak fish, macaroni pie, and salad.

-You’ll get big value for your dollar at this little beach shack as you indulge in the best fish cutters on the island – fish, a slice of cheddar, a fried egg, lettuce, with ketchup, pepper sauce, and mustard, all squeezed in between a salt bread bun.
+You’ll get significant value for your dollar at this little beach shack as you indulge in the best fish cutters on the island – fish, a slice of cheddar, a fried egg, lettuce, with ketchup, pepper sauce, and mustard, all squeezed in between a salt bread bun.

 The best part?
 You can also grab a local Banks beer here and still be within your price range of $10!

 4. Street Vendors

-There are street vendors galore in Barbados, each with their own style of cheap eats for you to sample.
+There are street vendors galore in Barbados, each with their style of cheap eats for you to sample.

 You’ll find many of these vendors in St. Lawrence Gap after dark selling anything from burgers, chips, macaroni pie, and roti, all at budget prices.

 There are local ‘lunch vans‘ all over the island selling cheap meals like rice and peas, chicken, and sandwiches.
 There’s also ‘bread vans‘ driving around local streets (usually in the evenings) selling lentil patties and local pastries like ‘jam puffs.’

 If you’re just after a snack, then we recommend finding side-of-the-road vendors selling corn on the cob or fresh coconuts – drink the water first, then eat the soft coconut jelly afterward!

 5. Rum Shops